 One of our top first time cruise tips and tricks is to independently arrange your own shore activities.
 You’ll get more time doing the activity and at a significantly cheaper price.
 Viator is a great site to check for independent tours and options.

 Check Logistics for the Ports

 Each port is different, so spend some time researching the logistical information.
 Some ports are walkable, while others require transportation (a rental car, taxi, etc.) to get into the city center.
 In nearly every port, you can find a taxi (or more likely a shared service) for a price.

 Cruising generally involves foreign ports, so make sure your passports and visas (if necessary) are up to date.
 But don’t overlook cruise paperwork.
 Those pesky self-printed luggage tags will save you hassle once you get to the cruise ship terminal.

 Also, many cruises now require you to check-in online and print out documentation.
 Review the information from your cruise company carefully.
 A key first time cruise tip is to have all your paperwork in order before you get to the cruise ship terminal.

 Have a Plan B

 Nobody plans to get sick on a cruise, but sometimes things happen.
 It’s a really good plan to have travel insurance.
-My parents were on a cruise a few years ago and got sick.
+Your health insurance back home isn’t valid in other countries or an a cruise ship.
+My parents learned this the hard way when they were on a cruise a few years ago and got sick.
 They didn’t have travel insurance and needed to pay out-of-pocket for medical coverage.
 Their ailments were minor, but if anything serious happens, you’ll be glad you have it.
-We have an annual travel policy with Allianz Global Assistance.

 Adapters and Power Strips